ChickTech/mobile-app-tutorial/canvas/index.rst

 Canvas
 ======

-Imagine that you are an app inventor living in Podunka, IL.
+Imagine that you are an app inventor living in Napperville, IL.
 You are friends with Adrienne, a local gypsy jazz musician.
 Adrienne recently released a new single called *Mustaches and Cat Eyes*.
 Like any forward-thinking indie musician, she decides to create a fun app to help promote her single.

 Adrienne is an avid user of App Inventor and has already made a rudimentary first version.
 Unfortunately, she needs to prepare for her upcoming tour